 Plans for Productivity, Fitness, & Education

-Another area Facebook is interested in exploring is creativity and productivity.
+Another area Facebook plans to explore is creativity and productivity.
 Specifically, the group wants to provide a virtual space or “metaverse” where creative minds can collaborate and be productive.
 It’s unspecified whether it’s Facebook Horizon that Zuckerberg intends to be the metaverse in the future, although the premise for the social networking giant’s VR plans seems analogous to Facebook Horizon’s environment.
 Facebook Horizon is a virtual reality world where users can “explore, play and create.”

 And lastly, when Stein asked whether education or eLearning was a possible route for the company to take, Zuckerberg said there is an opportunity to expand their VR system for those in higher education or those geared toward teens.
 However, because Facebook bars 13-year-olds and younger from using Facebook, and since the Oculus Quest now requires you to have a Facebook account, marketing to that age group can be tricky territory.